Quick/Quick/Documentation/en-us/TestOrdering.md

 # Test Ordering

+**We highly recommend enabling "Randomize Execution Order" in your xctestplan.**
+That said, this document exists to specify the ordering of the list of tests that Quick supplies to XCTest.

 By default, Quick will suggest that XCTest runs tests in a `QuickSpec` or `AsyncSpec` in the order they are defined in.
 This can be easily overriden by specifying the "Randomize Execution Order" option in your testplan.
 Additionally, we have found that doing any kind of filtering, such as selecting a test gem, will also override this suggestion.
+Typically, this will cause XCTest to run the tests in lexicographical order.

 However, if you run all tests at once (via `xcodebuild test`, product -> Test, or `swift test`), then XCTest should run tests in the order as specified.
 For